pingcap/docs/tools/tidb-binlog-cluster.md

 ## TiDB-Binlog upgrade

 The cluster version of TiDB-Binlog is not compatible with the Kafka or local version of TiDB-Binlog.
-If TiDB is upgraded to a new version (v2.0.8-binlog, v2.1.0-rc.5 or later), only the cluster version of TiDB-Binlog can be used; if the Kafka/local version of TiDB-Binlog is used before upgrading, TiDB-Binlog need to be upgraded to the cluster version.
+If TiDB is upgraded to a new version (v2.0.8-binlog, v2.1.0-rc.5 or later), only the cluster version of TiDB-Binlog can be used; if the Kafka or local version of TiDB-Binlog is used before upgrading, you need to upgrade TiDB-Binlog to the cluster version.

 ### Upgrade process